RuwinX/TabHero/README.md

 The `public` folder is where the svelte-built chrome extension lives.
 The html files there should reference the svelte js bundles.
 Hot-reloading isn't set up.
 So to develop, run `npm run build` to build the app, and reload the extension.

 The app would not work in development through `npm run dev`, because this will start the Svelte dev server, which serves the app in a web context, where the Chrome APIs are not available.

+## Bugs

+- [ ] When app is opened while a page is loading, two syncs occur: 1) App's mount syncs data from storage, 2) Page's "on load complete" syncs data from storage.
+If any action is performed between the two syncs (like adding a new tag to the page), the resultant state is overridden by the second sync.